 ---> Apply through the Ontario Universities' Application Centre on the OLSAS Application Form

-As part of the application process, applicants can select from the three Applicant Categories to apply, including the General Category, Aboriginal Category or Access Category.
+As part of the application process, applicants can select from the four Applicant Categories to apply, including the General Category, Mature Category, Access Category or Indigenous Category.
 Please refer to the OLSAS Application Guide for additional information on each of these categories.
 Please read the guide carefully, as it contains important information about the application process.

 Questions?
 Please see Law Admission questions before contacting us.